evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ### Regenerative braking

+[Regenerative braking](../../../../technology/regen/) in this model is primarily facilitated through [**one-pedal driving**](../../../../technology/regen/#one-pedal-driving).
+Unlike some models, [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available here.
 At low speeds, the one-pedal drive mode will keep the car creeping forward.

 If you lift away the foot completly the regen is at one fixed level.
 This cant be adjusted.